nesterow/june/readme.md

 ## ❤️ Contribute
 Got a build recipe for your system?
 Please share!
 - Fork repository
-- Fix the problem
+- Add bash script to `lib/build`
-- Push your fix to a separate branch
+- Push your fix into a separate branch
 - Make pull request to the `development` branch